 Two Hockey Hall of Famers tried to be only the second player ever to accomplish a very impressive feat in the same game.
-Also, there were numerous National Hockey League greats who hit personal milestones.
-Plus, there were many great memories in New York, Anaheim and for both teams in Pennsylvania.
+Also, there were numerous National Hockey League greats who hit personal milestones, while great memories were made in New York, Anaheim, and Pennsylvania.
+Let’s begin our daily trip back in time to revisit all the best this date has to offer.

 Gretzky Wins the Race to 1,000